 But even if you do remember to cancel, it’s not easy to find how to actually do it.

 How to cancel a Tastecard membership

 So with my Tastecard coming to an end, I made a note in the diary to cancel more than a week before the expiry date.
-Here’s my Vlog for what happened when I called:
+Here’s my video for how I did it.

 The good news is they’ve now added an online form to cancel.
 It took just seconds to fill it in, and my card was cancelled.